 But while the lighting panels are their most popular product, Nanoleaf has even more to offer.

 Nanoleaf has since introduced another line of lighting called Nanoleaf Smarter Essentials.
-This line includes items such as decorative bulbs and light strips.
+This line includes items such as decorative smart bulbs and light strips.

 Their bulbs, though the same A19 size of standard bulbs, are decorative because they’re not completely round like the classic light bulb.
-The bulbs have a unique, almost hexagonal shape.
+The smart bulbs have a unique, almost hexagonal shape.
 Their shape, combined with the fact that they can display a plethora of colors, as well as be dimmed and brightened, make these bulbs a beautiful addition to any light fixture.

 The Nanoleaf light strips also display a variety of colors, and are some of the brightest you’ll find on the market.
 They come in both 40 and 80-inch versions, and can be set to whatever mood your heart desires.